SmithsonianWorkshops/workshop-slides/intro_slides.md

 ### How to make sure we don't leave you behind

-In the real world, we used to use Post-It notes to indicate progress, but for this workshop we'll use the "yes" / "no" buttons in the Zoom Reactions panel.
+In the real world, we used to use Post-It notes to indicate progress, but for this workshop we'll also use the "yes" / "no" buttons in the Zoom Reactions panel.

 ![Zoom Yes No](images/zoom_screenshot.png)